 The Roman writer Lucius Junius Moderatus Columella (+70) was in Gades (Cádiz) in today Spain probably born around the turn of the century.
 About the exact dates and also about his life but relatively little is known.
 He served as an officer of the Roman army in Syria.
-Columella is considered one of the most important Roman authors on viticulture.
-He was a contemporary of the writers also writing about viticulture Pliny the Elder (23-79 AD), whether they knew each other and influenced each other, is not known.
+Columella is considered one of the most important Roman authors about the viniculture, He was a contemporary of the writers also writing about viticulture Pliny the Elder (23-79 AD), whether they knew each other and influenced each other, is not known.
 His most famous work " De re rustica "(Of the rural affairs) he wrote at an older age 60 to 65 AD and titled it just as the work of the Carthaginian Mago (around 500 BC), which he also cites extensively.
 He also quotes the one he admires Virgil (70-19 BC) with his work "Georgica".
 Columella's work is published until the 16th century.
 The author Petrus de Crescentiis (1230 / 1233-1320 / 1321) devoted himself to the same topic in the late Middle Ages and took the book structure of Columella as a model.

 The completely preserved work "De re rustica" consists of 12 books, which probably appeared individually.
-The third, fourth and twelfth books are dedicated to viticulture and wine making.
+The third, fourth and twelfth books are viniculture and wine making.
 He obviously starts from his own observations and experiences.
 He describes down to the last detail methods that attest to a professional viticulture at the time.
-These are, for example, the planting density of vines (two steps apart), finishing. training system (connect to a man-high post made of chestnut wood with willow branches), the vegetative propagation by Absenker. pruning, Grape variety depending on the soil type. earnings (20 amphorae by Jugerum = about 20 to 30 hl / ha), vintage. winemaking and vinegar production,
+Those are for example the density from vines (two steps distance), finishing. training system (connect to a man-high post made of chestnut wood with willow branches), the vegetative propagation by Absenker. pruning, Grape variety depending on the soil type. earnings (20 amphorae by Jugerum = about 20 to 30 hl / ha), vintage. winemaking and vinegar production,